remotesensinginfo/rsgislib/doc/python/source/documentation.rst

 RSGISLib Introduction Training
 ------------------------------

 We have provided a training course demonstrating the basics of RSGISLib getting you started into using this Python module.
-Provided with datasets you can download the full package (worksheet, presentation slides, scripts and datasets) from our `SourceForge Project Page <https://sourceforge.net/projects/rsgislib/files/Training/RSGISLibIntroTrainingJan2017.tar.gz>`_
+Provided with datasets you can download the full package (worksheet, presentation slides, scripts and datasets) from our `SourceForge Project Page <https://sourceforge.net/projects/rsgislib/files/Training/RSGISLibIntroTrainingJan2018.tar.gz>`_

-    * `Worksheet PDF (RSGISLib_IntroTraining_Jan2017.pdf) <http://www.rsgislib.org/docs/RSGISLib_IntroTraining_Jan2017.pdf>`_
+    * `Worksheet PDF (RSGISLib_IntroTraining_Jan2018.pdf) <http://www.rsgislib.org/docs/RSGISLib_IntroTraining_Jan2018.pdf>`_
     * `Presentation PDF (pbunting_rsgislib_introtraining.pdf) <http://www.rsgislib.org/docs/pbunting_rsgislib_introtraining.pdf>`_

+These were updated in January 2018.

 JAXA K&C 20 Global Mangrove Watch Workshop
 -------------------------------------------